 In the 1980s the house had been made safe and opened as a museum.
 You can take a trip through the house and its many eras with memorabilia.
 The four poster bed, the Civil war room, the Victorian and an Edwardian room.
 See exhibits showing how the building was made, photos of old and much more.
 The top floor houses too the museum of the Staffordshire Yeomanry.

-If you are in the town it is a must see, you can’t miss it, it is on the main High Street with all the shops!
+If you are in the town Stafford it is a must see, you can’t miss it at all, it is on the main High Street with all the shops!

 The tudor facade is unmistakable amongst the modern shop windows.
 Take a look inside and walk through time and learn more about the town.